Sheikh-Sanuar/ChatBox-GPT/README.md

 # ChatBox-GPT
-This is a chat application with Open Ai.
+This is a chat application created by Sheikh Sanuar with Open Ai.

 Here is the Link you can visit and start asking and chatting.